The Advantages of Implants

 Closing the Gap During the Healing Process

-For patients who have to heal between phase one and phase two, we provide several options that can fill in for the temporarily missing tooth, including a:
+While you are healing between Phase One and Phase Two, we provide several options that can fill in for the temporarily missing tooth:

-- Removable flipper: This is a removable acrylic device constructed in our office by our on-site master technician.
-The flipper is placed immediately after surgery.
-It immediately restores the cosmetic of the missing tooth and at the same time aids in stopping bleeding and promoting healing with natural gingival contours
+- Removable flipper: A removable flipper is a removable acrylic device.
+Our on-site master technician constructs the flipper in our office, and we place it immediately after surgery.
+It immediately restores the cosmetic of the missing tooth while also helping to stop bleeding and promoting healing with natural gingival contours.

-- Bonded fake tooth: When one tooth is missing in the anterior region of the mouth, on occasion we can bond the missing tooth between the two teeth adjoining the space with a composite resin.
-This restoration is fixed, does not come out until the dentist places the final restoration
+- Bonded fake tooth: When one tooth is missing in the anterior region of the mouth, we can sometimes use a composite resin to bond an artificial tooth between the two adjoining teeth.
+This restoration is fixed and will remain in place until we place the final restoration.

-- Removable denture if multiple teeth are missing: After surgery, certain patients no longer have any teeth left in their jaw.
-In an effort to maintain dignity, esthetics, and function our office will construct before the surgery a removable prosthesis known as a denture that will be placed in the mouth immediately following the extractions and implant placement.
-This device is made in our office, on-site, by our master technician.
+- Removable denture: After surgery, some patients no longer have any teeth left in their jaw.
+To help maintain dignity, esthetics, and function, our master technician will construct a removable prosthesis on-site in our office before the surgery.
+We will place this denture in the mouth immediately following the extractions and implant placement.